-As Coronavirus – better known as COVID19 spreads over the world we just witnessed online sales go through one of the biggest global drops.
-Sales dropped by 30% and this pandemic will continue to affect sales for months to come.
-Brick and mortar stores were affected the most since we are all taking the necessary efforts to practice social distancing & remain in isolation.
+As Coronavirus – better known as COVID-19 spreads worldwide- we just witnessed online sales go through one of the most significant global drops.
+Sales dropped by 30%, and this pandemic will continue to affect sales for months.
+Brick-and-mortar stores were affected the most since we are all making the necessary efforts to practice social distancing & remain in isolation.

-A week ago, 52% of consumers were avoiding crowds and 32% were leaving their house less often.
+A week ago, 52% of consumers avoided crowds, and 32% left their houses less often.
 These percentages have drastically jumped since then.
-Shopping centers, entertainment venues, and even workplaces have all been shut down.
+Shopping centers, entertainment venues, and workplaces have all been shut down.
 The majority of the affected cities are undergoing a complete lockdown.

-During this time we’ve seen consumer behavior shift to purchasing more on mobile apps to order supplies instantly and on the go.
-Self-isolation has led consumers to purchase more via mobile devices.
+During this time, we’ve seen consumer behavior shift to purchasing more on mobile apps to order supplies instantly and on the go.
+Self-isolation has led consumers to buy more via mobile devices.
 Sales for online grocery stores, food, and household items have increased as consumers prefer to make their purchases online while stocking up for the lockdown.

 This trend is evident with our customers in the household and grocery space.
 We compared the data of businesses from different parts of the world.
 Let’s take a look at the brands –

 The VeganKind is a UK-based vegan snacks and goodies monthly subscription box and supermarket.
 Vegan foods and snacks are harder to come by at times like these, and consumers should not have to break their code or diet lifestyle during a lockdown.
 We saw growth in app usage with vegan consumers during Covid19.

 Shoppers took to their mobile apps to stock up on vegan snacks.
 We saw a significant increase in orders, and mobile app revenue increased by 56%.